 First there is sharing.
-Everyone will need an easy way to find and share your final policy and procedure documents.
+After your policies and procedures are written, everyone will need an easy way to find and share your final policy and procedure documents.
 Will you need quick access from mobile devices?
 Then it will need to be on the Internet.

 Next there is control.
-Version control for all document revisions.
+Version control for all document revisions includes having a easy workflow of reviewers and approvers to each revision.
 Special care is needed to ensure that only the current revision is in use by your staff.

 Policy Procedure Compliance

 If you are writing policy and procedure manuals for a compliance (ISO, JCAHO, SOX, ITIL, FDA) requirement, you will need a special type of revision control to ensure that all released documents have been reviewed and approved prior to release.

 Do you have private documents?
 Then you will also need access control to make certain that only specific staff can access certain documents.

 And then there is reporting.
 Management will need to know what document versions are released, who has read them, and what the status of all document changes is.
 Do you need to review your policy and procedure documents annually?
 Then you will need reminders too.

 It is all about how you are managing your policies and procedures documents.
 File servers serve documents, but they have limited document control features.
 Manual, paper-based policy and procedure management systems have been used for years but they are cumbersome, slow, and not very reliable.
 As a result, a new class of document management software evolved to become what is now called policy and procedure management software.